Bachelor's Degree Program

 In addition to our anthropological field schools, many of our students take advantage of Humboldt’s exchange programs, which enable students to travel the world and make hands-on, international experience an integral part of education.
 Students may receive units of Anthropology major credit for international study.

-Bachelor's Degree Learning Outcomes
+Program Learning Outcomes

-Students completing this program will have demonstrated:
+Students completing this program will: